mike-north/ember-octane-workshop/notes/08-tracked-properties.md

   </p>
 ```

-Finally, let's go back to our JS module and make sure that if the form is disabled we don't call `this.handleSignIn`, and we use `userId` directly from the component class rather than querying the DOM to get the value
+Finally, let's go back to our JS module and make sure that if the form is disabled we don't call `this.handleSignIn`, and we use `userId` directly from the component class rather than querying the DOM to get the value.

 ```diff
    @action